FabianSieper/countDots/README.md

 # Count Dots

-This project aims to count a number of (by default blue) dots on a image.
-It was originally build for counting amounts of cells on breeding grounds in order to simplify the tasks of e.g. chemists and biologists.
+This project aims to count a number of (by default blue) dots on an image.
+It was originally built for counting amounts of cells on breeding grounds in order to simplify the tasks of e.g. chemists and biologists.